bmshoemaker/leaflet-challenge/README.md

 2. **Import & Visualize the Data**

-   Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.
+   A map was created using Leaflet that plots all of the earthquakes from my data set based on their longitude and latitude.

-   * Your data markers should reflect the magnitude of the earthquake by their size and and depth of the earthquake by color.
-Earthquakes with higher magnitudes should appear larger and earthquakes with greater depth should appear darker in color.
+   * The data markers reflect the magnitude of the earthquake by their size and and depth of the earthquake by color.
+Earthquakes with higher magnitudes appear larger and earthquakes with greater depth appear darker in color.

-   * **HINT:** The depth of the earth can be found as the third coordinate for each earthquake.

-   * Include popups that provide additional information about the earthquake when a marker is clicked.
+   * The popups provide additional information about the earthquake when a marker is clicked.

-   * Create a legend that will provide context for your map data.
+   * A legend that provides context for your map data.

-   * Your visualization should look something like the map above.

 - - -